Rosso84/Exam_Advanced_Java/README.md

 -Understand how Server-client communication works with the use of sockets.
 -Unit testing with Junit

+The application should show a terminal that provides a menu with different options that will perform CRUD operations and output data about a football register.

 ### How to run
 It is required that: